giovannipbonin/ieee-program/README.md

 ## Week 3

-### Session 1 - Basic Algorithms examples (edit add more than sorting algorithms; do basic stuff like binary search, sorting, recursion)
+### Session 1 - Basic Algorithms examples

 Talk points: Here we will see the importance of algorithms in designing efficient applications, and how we can benefit from using the advantages of efficient data structures and algorithms together to create very powerful systems.

+### Binary search
+ - do iterative here, then show how recursive makes it more intuitive in next session

 ### Sorting